 Sleep has become a casualty of modern life.
-If you are excessively sleepy or you just don't feel well rested in the morning, what can you do about it?
+If you or your children are excessively sleepy or just don't feel well rested in the morning, what can you do about it?
 Fortunately, there are many things we can do to improve sleep as individuals, family members, and a community.

 Here's a checklist to help you and your family get a good night's sleep.

 - Get comfy.
 Make sure your bed and bedding are comfortable.

 - Remove distractions.
 Get the TV and mobile devices out of the bedroom.
 Avoid watching or listening to upsetting, violent, or scary materials within 2 hours of bedtime.
 That includes the news, conflict-filled talk shows, and high-anxiety dramas.
 (Ideally, don't expose younger children to such material at all.
 Older children and teens benefit from adults co-watching or close by to talk about any concerns that arise).

 - Use the bed only for sleep, not for TV, reading, working, using a smartphone or tablet, or playing electronic games.
 (Adults with consenting partners can intimacy to the 'okay' list).